OPFS scenario planning to prepare for moving out of COVID-19 lockdown

 - Parents worried about what the future will hold for them as they feel they are living on the edge anyway and are aware of the state of the economy.
 Those single parents who were planning to get back to work when the 1140hrs came in are unsure now because the government have advised that this can be put on hold with individual councils deciding whether they can fulfil any of it or not.

-- Impact of part-time schooling and reduced day care and out of school care caused by social distancing rules.
+- Worries about potentially reduced day care and out of school care caused by pandemic.

 - The impact on the mental health and wellbeing of parents and children caused by lock down coming to the fore.
 Without support /interventions some single parents mental health will have deteriorated to a concerning level.